goatshriek/stumpless/docs/dependencies.md

 tests.

 The performance test suite for the project uses the Google Benchmark suite.
-Like the Google Test suite, build targets will automatically download and build the library if it is needed.
+Like the Google Test suite, it will automatically be found and/or downloaded and built if benchmarking is enabled.

 More information on the Google Benchmark framework may be found on the project [Github page](https://github.com/google/benchmark).